messagerie-melanie2/Roundcube-Plugin-Mobile/README.md

 Attention
 ---------

-You should only activate "mobile" plugin in config file, not the "jquery_mobile" plugin or you will have displays trouble in desktop view. jquery_mobile plugin is automaticaly activated by the mobile plugin when needed.
+You should only activate "mobile" plugin in config file, not the "jquery_mobile" plugin or you will have displays trouble in desktop view. jquery_mobile plugin is automatically activated by the mobile plugin when needed.